YU-Zhejian/libceu/Readme.md

 This is a small C/C++ library designed for the following purposes:

-1. A small portable C runtime library like MUSL or uCLibC;
+1. A correct, **portable**, well-documented C runtime library like [MUSL](https://musl.libc.org) or [uCLibC](https://uclibc.org);
-2. String manipulation functions and data structures like GLib;
+2. String manipulation functions and basic data structures like [GLib](https://docs.gtk.org/glib/);
-3. A build system that supports CMake for modularized integration to other projects and GNU Autotools that allows execution over diverse machines.
+3. A build system that supports [CMake](https://cmake.org/) for modularized integration to other projects and [GNU Autotools](https://www.gnu.org/software/autoconf/) that allows execution over diverse machines.
 4. Other tasks related to portability: Perform platform detection.
+5. Other miscelanrous tasks: Inclusion of loggings, `malloc` wrappers, etc., from third-parties.
+6. CMake modules for creation of portable software.

 It is still under development.
 Do not use.